A Model Fusion Distributed Kalman Filter For Non-Gaussian Observation Noise: Simulations

+The value of parameter $\kappa_n$ is then discussed.
+Section \ref{simulation 2} focuses on specific scenarios, where the performance of the derived C-MFDKF and S-MFDKF is tested.

-Without special instructions, each simulation in this paper is implemented with 500 independent Monte Carlo runs, and 1000 samples are utilized to calculate the RMSE of the estimations.
+Unless otherwise specified, each simulation in this paper consists of $500$ independent Monte Carlo runs, and the root mean square error (RMSE) of the estimations is calculated using $1000$ samples.
 The RMSE to measure the accuracy is calculated by

-where ${{\bm{\hat x}}\left( k \right)}$ and ${{\bm{x}}\left( k \right)}$ severally denotes the estimated state and true state in $k$-th run. $N_1$ is the number of Monte Carlo runs.
-Simulations are implemented under Gaussian noise and some non-Gaussian noises (mixed Gaussian, $\alpha$-stable) as below. \begin{enumerate} \item The noise obeying Gaussian distribution is described as
+where ${{{{\boldsymbol{\hat x}}}_k}}$ and ${{{\boldsymbol{x}}_k}}$ respectively denote the estimated state and true state in $k$-th run. $M$ is the number of Monte Carlo runs, and $T$ is the number of samples.
+To highlight the performance differences between algorithms, we use decibels as the unit to represent the RMSE in the figures \cite{ZHONG2024111343}:

+Simulations are implemented under Gaussian noise and some non-Gaussian noises as shown below. \begin{enumerate} \item The noise obeying Gaussian distribution is described as

-where ${\cal N}\left( {\mu ,\sigma } \right)$ represents Gaussian distribution with mean $\mu$ and variance $\sigma$. \item The noise obeying mixed Gaussian distribution is described as
+where ${\cal N}\left( {{\boldsymbol{\mu }},{\boldsymbol{\sigma }}} \right)$ represents Gaussian distribution with mean ${\boldsymbol{\mu }}$ and variance ${\boldsymbol{\sigma }}$. \item The noise obeying mixed Gaussian distribution is described as